PAEDIATRIC DIETETICS

 Paediatric dietetics FAQs

-You might consider seeing a paediatric dietitian if your child is having difficulties with any of the following growth or weight gain and weight management.
+You might consider seeing a paediatric dietitian if your child is having difficulties with growth, weight gain or weight management.

 Similarly, if they have a restricted diet, or are dealing with a medical condition that affects eating or digestion (allergies, reflux, constipation, or coeliac disease for example).